-However, there are several structural problems that impede a rapprochement between East European History and Jewish Studies.
-East European Historians who seek to research Jewish topics must acquire a solid knowledge of Yiddish and Hebrew and a comprehensive knowledge of the lifeworlds of East European Jews and Jewry in general.
-Conversely, East European Jewish history and culture cannot be researched without knowledge of Eastern European languages and a sound understanding of the non-Jewish environment.
+However, there are several structural problems that impede a rapprochement between east European History and Jewish Studies.
+Historians of eastern Europe who seek to research Jewish topics must acquire a solid knowledge of Yiddish and Hebrew and a comprehensive knowledge of the lifeworlds of east European Jews and Judaism in general.
+Conversely, east European Jewish history and culture cannot be researched without knowledge of east European languages and a sound understanding of the non-Jewish environment.
 This cannot be learned in a crash course, nor by studying just history.
-Such exchange is hindered by the fact that at German universities, Jewish Studies are, understandably, geared primarily to the study of German-Jewish history and culture.
-This knowledge and these concepts associated with it cannot be transferred to East European Jews.
-It would therefore be helpful to strengthen Eastern European themes within Jewish Studies in Germany and to foster closer cooperation between East European History and those academic institutions in North America and Israel where "holistic" and inter-disciplinary approaches are used in classroom instruction and research on East European Jews.
+Exchange is hindered by the fact that at German universities, Jewish Studies are, understandably, geared primarily to the study of German-Jewish history and culture.
+The knowledge and concepts associated with it cannot be transferred to the study of eastern European Jewry.
+It would therefore be helpful to strengthen eastern European themes within Jewish Studies in Germany and to foster closer cooperation between eastern European history and those academic institutions in North America and Israel where "holistic" and inter-disciplinary approaches are used in teaching and researching on eastern European Jewry.

 Bechtel: Real life cannot be divided into academic disciplines.
 Researchers have been working according to philological categories (German, Slavic, and Jewish Studies, etc.) for too long.
 It is still far too easy to tell what kind of background a researcher has, and what their qualifications are.
 We should be growing out of this self-imposed immaturity and take a genuinely free approach to studying the lifeworlds of the Jews and their neighbours.
-Even so, in my view, the field of East European studies in Germany, as one of the most active areas of research, has achieved a great deal: Young researchers have emerged who are proficient in three or four languages, including Yiddish, and can shed light on events from several points of view.
+Even so, in my view, the field of east European studies in Germany, as one of the most active areas of research, has achieved a great deal: young researchers have emerged who are proficient in three or four languages, including Yiddish, and who can shed light on events from several points of view.

 Heuberger: For me, as a representative of Jewish Studies, individual local and regional history studies with numerous documents are helpful.
-Interdisciplinary exchange has been hindered above all by the fact that important Hebrew works have not been translated and are therefore not known in Eastern Europe, just as the West became familiar with many East European works only years later.
+Interdisciplinary exchange has been hindered above all by the fact that important Hebrew works have not been translated and are therefore not known in eastern Europe, just as the West becomes familiar with many east European works only years later.

-OSTEUROPA: Every era asks its own questions of history.
+Osteuropa: Every era asks its own questions of history.
 Dan Diner describes the history of the Jews as a "paradigm of a European history".
-Is the history of the East European Jews also of specific relevance for present-day Europe?
+Is the history of eastern European Jews also of specific relevance for present-day Europe?

-Golczewski: If Dan Diner meant that the history of the Jews contains everything that has been broached as a topic in other parts of European history, then this of course also applies to Eastern Europe.
-However, it does not necessarily follow that it is of relevance today.
+Golczewski: If Dan Diner meant that the history of the Jews contains everything that has been broached as a topic in other parts of European history, then this of course also applies to eastern Europe.
+However, it does not necessarily follow that the history of the east European Jews is of relevance today.
 The Jewish group is too small proportionally - and too functionless, because it does not differ from gentile society.
 Here, I specifically exclude the history of Israel, which I regard as a colonial history.
 We don't yet know whether this history will follow the American or the Algerian model - or perhaps a totally different one.
-If one wanted to be completely heretical, then today one can see greater relevance in the controversial remarks by Faruk Şen [director of the Centre for Studies on Turkey in Essen, ed.] that the Turks are the new Jews.
+If one wanted to be completely heretical, then today one can see greater relevance in the controversial remarks by Faruk Sen [former director of the Centre for Studies on Turkey in Essen - ed.] that the Turks are the new Jews.
 This may not be true literally, but it does raise the issue of the distrust that exists between mutually dependent groups with different value systems.
 When politicised accordingly, this distrust can lead to catastrophe.